-The contract resulting from this RFP should be effective August 15, 2025, through August 14, 2027 and is renewable for up to 3 additional one-year renewal periods.
+The contract resulting from this RFP should be effective August 1, 2025 thru July 31, 2028 and is renewable for up to three (3) additional one-year renewal periods.
+The total contract period will not exceed seven (7) years.
 Annual renewal should be contingent upon the University's satisfaction with the services performed.